danilwhale/sharpcraft/README.md

 now you need to extract assets from the original game yourselves. this is done so microsoft won't murder me for using their assets in my project.

+where to find rd-132211.jar:
+official launcher: `%appdata%/.minecraft/versions/rd-132211` (can't tell path on linux) prism launcher: `%appdata%/PrismLauncher/libraries/com/mojang/minecraft` (can't tell path on linux)

 find and open rd-132211.jar in any archiver (for example, 7-zip) and extract the following files:
 - terrain.png

-after this, move them to 'Assets' inside SharpCraft's directory
+after this, create folder 'Assets' inside SharpCraft's directory and move them to this folder

 ## how to build
 1. clone repo (using download button, git clone or ide's vcs clone system)